- https://noahinfra.in/notarization-in-india-process-fees-and-importance/

 - Signatures can be disputed easily: Without the notary's certification, a party can easily argue their signature, forcing the other party to go through the expensive and time-consuming process of hiring handwriting experts for verification.

-- Harder to validate in court: In the event of a challenge, validating the unnotarized signature requires external proof, which is a major time sink during litigation.
+- Harder to validate in court: In the event of a challenge, validating the unnotarised signature requires external proof, which is a major time sink during litigation.

-NoBroker simplifies the complex process of confirming the legal integrity of your agreements by efficiently clarifying whether contracts need to be notarised or registered.
-We provide access to verified, licensed Notaries Public, ensuring your contract is prepared using the correct stamp paper value, reviewed for essential legal clauses, and properly certified to withstand legal scrutiny.
-NoBroker removes the hassle of finding a trusted notary, ensuring your legal documents are authenticated securely and conveniently.
+Even a small mistake in contract notarisation can lead to the invalidation of documents.
+NoBroker Legal Services simplifies the process by helping you understand does contract need to be notarised and ensuring your agreements meet all legal requirements.
+We confirm the legal integrity of your agreements by efficiently clarifying whether contracts need to be notarised or registered.
+We also provide access to verified, licensed Notaries Public, ensuring your contract is prepared using the correct stamp paper value, reviewed for essential legal clauses, and properly certified to withstand legal scrutiny.
+NoBroker removes the hassle of finding a trusted notary, ensuring your legal documents are authenticated securely and conveniently